 - Under landlord-tenant law, rules regarding security deposits were added to the termination of tenancies (I.C.4.).

 - Within restrictive covenants and within easements, profits, and licenses, transfers were added to the scope of coverage (II.A.4.)(II.B.4.).

 - Zoning added a further break down of coverage, including zoning laws, protection of pre-existing property rights, and rezoning and other zoning changes (II.D.1.-3.).

 The good news here is that these will be minor modifications to areas that have already been tested for years.
 These changes to the outline are actually positive for test-takers.
 These are areas that, for the most part, are already in your outlines and have been tested in the past already.
 The NCBE is just being more specific within these areas about what to study and include in your outlines.
 These changes will only help you study more on target.
 Also note that these changes affect only three out of the five subtopics (i.e., Subtopics I., II., and IV.).

 The NCBE has also removed two topics from the Subject Matter Outline: (1) application of Article 9 of the Uniform Commercial Code to fixtures (previously II.C.); and (2) abatement of devises (previously V.C.5.).

-Test takers should also take the responsibility and initiative to inquire whether their main source of preparatory materials have been updated to included the changes and broadened to included the new scope of coverage.
+Test takers should also take the responsibility and initiative to inquire whether their main source of preparatory materials has been updated to included the changes and broadened to include the new scope of coverage.